 Taiwan to conduct live-fire Taiping Island drill in Sept.

-CNATAIPEI -- Taiwan has informed its neighboring countries that it plans to conduct a live-fire training exercise on Taiping Island in the South China Sea early next month, Ministry of Foreign Affairs (MOFA) spokesman Steve Hsia confirmed yesterday.
+TAIPEI -- Taiwan has informed its neighboring countries that it plans to conduct a live-fire training exercise on Taiping Island in the South China Sea early next month, Ministry of Foreign Affairs (MOFA) spokesman Steve Hsia confirmed yesterday.

 It will be a routine drill, Hsia said, confirming local media reports that the Coast Guard Administration (CGA) is scheduled to carry out a live-fire exercise Sept.
 1-5 on Taiping Island to reinforce Taiwan's claim to the South China Sea area and the island chains there.

 The foreign ministry has informed neighboring countries of the plan, in line with international practice, Hsia said.

 "It means those countries will be able to warn their ships to avoid the waters near Taiping Island during the exercise," he said.